Just half an hour’s drive from Toowoomba, Crows Nest Falls can easily be combined with a visit to nearby Ravensbourne National Park.

 The Falls are a haven for native birds and provides many opportunities for birdwatchers.
 Wildflowers, including the rare Acacia granitica, flourish in the shallow, rocky soils and provide colourful displays in spring and summer.

 Explore Crows Nest Creek, the falls and the Valley of Diamonds by following walking tracks that start at the picnic ground.
-Lookouts provide views over the Valley of Diamonds.
+Lookouts provide lovely views.
 Seasonal wildflowers provide interest for photographers and naturalists, and spotlighting for nocturnal native animals can be rewarding.

 Picnic and camping areas are provided (a camping permit is required).
 The campground includes unpowered sites for tents and caravans.
 Showers, toilets, barbecues, tables, water and firewood are also provided.